trans-travel/trans-travel/us/la.md

 Louisiana does not have laws that target most trans visitors directly.

-Louisiana does not appear to place child custody at risk.
+Louisiana does ban trans care for children, although the current law does not have criminal penalties for parents.
+However, it is unknown how this might have an impact on child custody.
+This law goes into effect on January 1, 2024.

 ## Non-discrimination Law